Actas Españolas de Psiquiatría

 The Actas Españolas de Psiquiatría is a bimonthly peer-reviewed medical journal covering psychiatry.
-It was established in 1940 and is published by the Fundación Juan José López-Ibor.
-The editor-in-chief is Juan José López-Ibor Aliño (Complutense University of Madrid).
+It was established in 1940 and is published by the Fundación Juan José López-Ibor, which honors Spanish psychiatrist Juan José López-Ibor, who performed lobotomies and electroschock therapy on patients to "cure" homosexuality.
+The editor-in-chief is María I. López-Ibor.

 History

-The journal was established in 1940, by Juan José López Ibor but changed its name to Actas Españolas de Psiquiatría y Neurología the following year.
+The journal was established in 1940, by Juan José López-Ibor but changed its name to Actas Españolas de Psiquiatría y Neurología the following year.
 The journal was renamed Actas Luso-Españolas de Psiquiatría y Neurología in 1944 and published in Lisbon.
 In the 1970s, y ciencias afines ("and related sciences") was added to the title.
 The journal regained its original name in 1998.

 Abstracting and indexing

 The journal is abstracted and indexed in: